ratify-project/ratify/docs/discussion/Cosign Upgrade 2024.md

 }
 ```

+Key Management Provider for AKV will be updated to now accept an optional `id` field.
+This `id` corresponds to the `Certificate Identifier` or `Key Identifier` URL from Azure Key Vault.
+If specified, any user input for certificate/key name and version will be ignored.

 **Do we want to consider making the inline provider accept an array of content?**

 ### Option 3: Introduce new CRD `KeyStore` separate from `CertificateStore`